πŸ“œ/skills/fuz-stack

 TSDoc/JSDoc Conventions

-See ./references/tsdoc-comments for the full tag guide, documentation patterns, and auditing.
+See ./references/tsdoc-comments for the full tag guide, documentation patterns, and drift-detection guidance.

 Key rules: